Jōtarō Kawakami: Political career

-Leader of the Rightist Socialist Party
+Leader of the Right Socialist Party

 Kawakami (left) with Mosaburō Suzuki, circa 1950.

+When the occupation-era purge was lifted, Kawakami was recommended for the chairmanship of the Right Socialist Party.
+On 25 August 1952, at the party's 10th extraordinary convention, he delivered his acceptance speech, later known as the "Cross Speech" (十字架演説).
+In it he declared:

+"Gentlemen, I believe that the democratic revolution is a path of sacrifice.
+The ideal of democratic socialism, which must be upheld resolutely while facing the threats of totalitarianism from both the left and the right, is a road of hardship, as the history of various countries shows.
+We must even be prepared to risk our lives.
+Nevertheless, our predecessors taught us: "Charge forward over the dead."
+My conscience does not permit me to avoid this path of hardship.
+The chairmanship is a cross to me.
+Nevertheless, I have resolved to bear the cross and fight until death.
+I therefore gladly accept your recommendation."

+The phrase "The chairmanship is a cross to me" became widely associated with Kawakami’s character and earned him the nickname "Crucifix Chairman" (十字架委員長).

-When the occupation-era purge was cancelled, he was recommended by the chairman of the Rightist Socialist Party.
-At this time, Kawakami gave a speech in which he said that the chairman position was a cross, which let to him acquiring the nickname of the "crucifix chairman."
-Shortly afterwards, he commenced prayer meetings for Christian Diet members inside the Diet itself which were held every Thursday morning.
+Shortly afterwards, he commenced regular Thursday-morning prayer meetings for Christian Diet members inside the National Diet Building.

-The 1952 general election was held that same year, Kawakami gave a speech to supporters in which he said:

-"My long time of being purged is over, it is now at last possible for me to have an audience with you, my friends.
+In the 1952 general election held that same year, Kawakami gave a speech to supporters in which he said:"My long time of being purged is over, it is now at last possible for me to have an audience with you, my friends.
 I was purged because I had been participating in a certain organisation.
 To be honest about my feelings, although it is not the case that I had always been participating with that organisation of my own free will, I won't make many excuses now.
 Among you all, ladies and gentlemen, if there are people who are begrudgingly critical of my actions during the war, please make an impartial judgement during the election.
-Again, I desire that any people who forgive me to cooperate not for my own individual benefit but for the greater benefit of the Japan Socialist Party."

-He also apologised for his wartime activities.
+Again, I desire that any people who forgive me to cooperate not for my own individual benefit but for the greater benefit of the Japan Socialist Party."He also apologised for his wartime activities.
 A great many formerly purged politicians stood for this election, but it has been said that Kawakami was the only one who formally acknowledged his wartime responsibility.

-In 1955, with regards to the reunification of the Japan Socialist Party (after it had split into leftist and rightist factions), Mosaburō Suzuki of the Leftist Socialist Party inherited the position of chairman, whereas Kawakami became a party advisor.
+In 1955, with regards to the reunification of the Japan Socialist Party (after it had split into leftist and rightist factions), Mosaburō Suzuki of the Left Socialist Party inherited the position of chairman, whereas Kawakami became a party advisor.
 After that, Kawakami vigorously pursued the peace movement, and when the wartime Minister of Commerce and Industry, Nobosuke Kishi, became prime minister, Kawakami acknowledged his own war responsibilities once again and pressed Kishi to acknowledge his own as well.

 On 17 June 1960, Kawakami was stabbed in his left shoulder by a right-wing youth, in an apparent assassination attempt.